NJ456/restaurants-sp/README.md

 ## Step By Step Plan
 0. Set up readme :white_check_mark:
-1. Menu with 1 item and it's in database and it shows up on the menu page - set up mongodb and express server
+1. Menu with 1 item and it's in database - set up mongodb and express server :white_check_mark:
-- Add express, mongodb, node.js, nodemon and coding files to repo
+- Add express, mongodb, node.js, nodemon, Jest and coding files to repo :white_check_mark:
 2. Create order page were I can choose that item and create an order and save it back to the database
 3. Add more menu items
 4. Cancel an order, add or remove items